blendi-remade/veo-recipe-lab/README.md

 - **🎨 Image Generation** - Generate high-quality images with Seedream v4
 - **🎥 Video Synthesis** - Combine multiple images into coherent video scenes with Veo 3.1
 - **✨ AI Prompt Enhancement** - Automatically improve your video prompts with LLM assistance
-- **🔄 Real-time Updates** - See your creations come to life with live progress tracking
-- **💫 Beautiful UI** - Glassmorphism design with smooth animations
-- **📱 Responsive** - Works seamlessly on desktop and mobile

 ## 🚀 Getting Started